2015 European migrant crisis: Escaping from conflicts or persecution

-According to the United Nations High Commissioner for Refugees, most of the people who arrived in Europe in 2015 were refugees fleeing war and persecution in countries such as Syria, Afghanistan, Iraq and Eritrea: 84 percent of Mediterranean Sea arrivals in 2015 came from the world's top ten refugee-producing countries.
-Wars fueling the migrant crisis are the Syrian Civil War, the Iraq War, the War in Afghanistan, the War in Somalia and the War in Darfur.
+According to the United Nations High Commissioner for Refugees, most of the people who arrived in Europe in 2015 were refugees fleeing war and persecution in Syria, Afghanistan, Iraq and Eritrea: 84% of Mediterranean Sea arrivals in 2015 came from the world's top ten refugee-producing countries.
+Wars fueling the migrant crisis were the Syrian Civil War, the Iraq War, the War in Afghanistan, the War in Somalia, and the War in Darfur.
 Refugees from Eritrea, one of the most repressive states in the world, fled from indefinite military conscription and forced labour.

-Below are the major regions of conflict that have resulted in the increase of asylum seekers in the European region.
+The major regions of conflict that have resulted in the increase of asylum seekers in the European region are:

 Kosovo

 Migration from Kosovo occurred in phases beginning from the second half of the 20th century.
-The Kosovo War (February 1998-June 1999) created a wave.
+The Kosovo War (February 1998 – June 1999) created a wave.
 On 19 May 2011, Kosovo established the Ministry of Diaspora.
 Kosovo also established the Kosovo Diaspora Agency (KDA) to support migrants.

 The unemployment rate in Kosovo in 2014 was estimated at 30%, a majority of the unemployed being in the age range 15–24.
 This was reflected in the age range of the emigrants, roughly 50% of whom were youth between the age of 15–24.
 Detected illegal border crossings to the EU from Kosovo numbered 22,069 in 2014 and 23,793 in 2015.
 The anti-government protests of 2015 coincided with a surge in migrant numbers.

-Syrian Civil War
+Syrian civil war

-The Syrian Civil War began in response to the Arab Spring protests of March 2011, which quickly escalated into a civil uprising.
+The Syrian civil war began in response to the Arab Spring protests of March 2011, which quickly escalated into a civil uprising.
 By May 2011, thousands of people had fled the country and the first refugee camps opened in Turkey.
 In March 2012, the UNHCR appointed a Regional Coordinator for Syrian Refugees, recognising the growing concerns surrounding the crisis.
 As the conflict descended into full civil war, outside powers, notably Iran, Turkey, the United States and Russia funded and armed different sides of the conflict and sometimes intervened directly.
 By March 2013, the total number of Syrian refugees reached 1,000,000, the vast majority of whom were internally displaced within Syria or had fled to Turkey or Lebanon; smaller numbers had sought refuge in Iraq and Egypt.